InkyZima/CultureAI/README.md

-# LoopAgentClaude Chat Application
+# CultureAI

 ## Overview

 LoopAgentClaude is an advanced chat application that combines real-time messaging with AI-powered conversational capabilities.
-Built with Flask, Socket.IO, and Google's Gemini AI, it provides a flexible platform for dynamic persona management and contextual message injection.
+Built with Flask, Socket.IO, and Google's Gemini AI, it provides a flexible platform for dynamic persona management, contextual message injection, and tool calling capabilities.

 ## Key Features